leomrocha/music/source/_posts/2014-09-07-studying-piano-czerny-op-dot-599-1.markdown

 So I bought the piano (thanks to all the ones who participated to help me buy this as a birthday gift! specially my girlfriend whom made the whole organization for it) and now the question was:

- Do I keep on doing the same thing? or should I actually start from the beginning
+Do I keep on doing the same thing? or should I actually start from the beginning?

+I decided I wanted to do it well, from the begining.
+And talking to a (pianist) friend of mine, she recommended **Czerny, First Teacher of the Piano**

+Czerny was a prodigy in music and also great music teacher.
+Among his  teachers we can name Bethoven, Salieri and Hummel and Clementi.
+Also, most of the greatest clasic musicians can be traced back to Czerny

+More about [Carl Czerny](http://en.wikipedia.org/wiki/Carl_Czerny "Carl Czerny") on Wikipedia

+So I took her advice and started from the first exercise in the book.

+It's in the public domain, you can find it here: [Practical Exercises for Beginners Op.
+599](http://imslp.org/wiki/Practical_Exercises_for_Beginners,_Op.599_%28Czerny,_Carl%29)

+[IMSLP](http://imslp.org) is a great website for finding public domain music sheets.

+So let's go to today's subject.

 ## Czerny Op.
 599 - First exercise